springlockstudio/conch/docs/api/conch.md

 - **Type**

     ```luau
-    function conch.register_type(
+    function conch.register_type<T>(
 		type: string,
 		data: {
-			converts: (any) -> any,
+			converts: (any) -> T,
 			analysis: AnalysisCommandArgument | AnalysisCommandVariadic
 		}
-		)
+	): (name: string?, description: string?) -> T
     ```

 - **Details**

-    Types must be registered before the command using them is registered.
+    Types must be registered on both the server and client before the command using them is registered.

 ### has_permissions()